brunnurs/bert-toxic-comments-multilabel/README.md

 afterwards, you can execute any python script with `python run_training.py`

-To push it to dockerhub execute:
+To push it to dockerhub (which you might use to access it from a GPU cloud service) execute:

 `docker push ursinbrunner/pytorch_bert:latest`